YottaDB/YDBDoc/MessageRecovery/errors.rst

 Action: When a process receives this error it must avoid any further READs from, or WRITEs to $PRINCIPAL, typically shutting down in a wholesome fashion.
 Failure to do so causes YottaDB to terminate the process with a NOPRINCIO message to the operator log.

-TERMHANGUP was added effective release `r1.34 <https://gitlab.com/YottaDB/DB/YDB/-/tags/r1.34>`_.
+TERMHANGUP was added to YottaDB effective release `r1.34 <https://gitlab.com/YottaDB/DB/YDB/-/tags/r1.34>`_.

 -------------------
 TERMWRITE